telerik/fiddler-everywhere-docs/user-guide/file-menu.md

 position: 10
 ---

-## File Menu
+# File Menu

-The File menu contains commands to load and store captured traffics.
+The File menu contains commands to load and store captured traffic.
 The menu provides options to create and load an archive that includes the whole captured traffic (creates a SAZ file) as well as an option to import/export only specific sessions.

 ![load-archive](../images/menu/menu-load-archive.png)